 What is passive immunity?

-Passive immunity refers to immunity acquired when preformed antibodies are transferred from one individual to another.
+Passive immunity is acquired when preformed antibodies are transferred from one individual to another.
 Passive immunity can be natural or artificial.

 Natural passive immunity occurs when a baby receives IgA antibodies from its mother’s breast milk or IgG antibodies from the mother through the placenta during fetal development.